JJtheNOOB/Rental_price/Data Preprocessing/readme.md

 - grab other features out such as whether has den
 - trying to grab features such as bathroom from original webpage

+__Update__: Pulled bathroom and bedroom number from website - No need to convert anymore

 # Initial Findings

 - __Price range count__: